 You’ve seen your favourite YouTubers in hilarious sketches, daring challenge videos, and inspiring personal vlogs, but did you know about their big screen appearances?

 From childhood background appearances to featured guest voices in animated films, YouTubers have appeared in a variety of movies over the years.
-Besides the joy of discovering a familiar voice coming from the cinema screen, it’s really cool to see YouTubers being recognized by different media industries.
+Besides the joy of discovering a familiar voice coming from the cinema screen, it’s really cool to see YouTubers being recognised by another part of the media industry.
 It’s only a matter of time before we have a YouTuber starring as our next superhero!

 It’s impossible to tear these two apart, even in animated form.
-Daniel Howell and Phil Lester recorded lines for the UK version of Disney’s Big Hero 6, lending their voices to Male Technicians 1 & 2.
-Disney made a short film for their YouTube channel with behind-the-scenes clips and interviews from the recording process.
+Daniel Howell and Phil Lester recorded lines for the UK version of Disney’s Big Hero 6, lending their voices to Male Technicians 1 and 2.
+Disney made a short film for its YouTube channel with behind-the-scenes clips and interviews from the recording process.